 How is a book considered?

-To be considered for this year’s Festival, please send or have your publicist send us the following (we now accept self-published books – see below):
+To be considered for this year’s Festival, please send or have your publicist send us the following:

-- One or two copies of a finished book/galley/ARC/manuscript, electronic submissions will not be considered
+- Two copies of a finished book/galley/ARC/manuscript, electronic submissions will not be considered

 - A press kit with clippings and reviews